 Spraying toys with CBD catnip spray or hiding toys with treats in them can help stimulate your cat’s brain as they hunt for their prize.
 Hiding toys, and getting them in the practice of “hunting” for their treats can promote healthy independence in cats–especially if your cat gets lonely when you’re not around.
 Catnip also works well for behavioral training, for example, it can be used to stop a cat from scratching furniture.

+Caring for your cat includes keeping them active.
 Consider playing with your cat whenever you’re home in short intervals a few times a day.
 Interacting with your cat during playtime will not only improve their overall health, but it will also help strengthen your bond and keep them active even when you’re not around.
 Cat’s love rituals, so making it a habit of playing before they eat, can also help improve their appetite.
 There are many benefits to playing with your cat!
 So, go out and buy them a new toy and get on it.